-Refrigerator - an ENERGY STAR refrigerator will reduce energy bills by $35 to $300 over the lifetime of your fridge.
+Refrigerator - An ENERGY STAR refrigerator will reduce energy bills by as much as $270 over five years.
 Select the appropriate size for your household’s needs.
 Side-by-side styles use 10 to 25 percent more energy.
 Automatic ice makers and through-the-door dispensers increase energy use by 14 to 20 percent and increase the purchase price by $75 to $250.

 Use the Dishwasher Wisely

-Washing dishes by hand consumes nearly 5,000 gallons of water a year.
+Washing dishes by hand consumes nearly 5,000 more gallons of water a year than using a dishwasher.
 Operating automatic dishwashers with a full load can help you save water.
 Scrape dirty dishes, don’t rinse them.
 Also, you can use your dishwasher’s air-dry option or prop the door open after the final rinse to air-dry dishes naturally.
 Using the heat-dry, rinse-hold, and pre-rinse features sparingly helps you save money.
 Using a “light wash” feature conserves water.

 Adjust the Setting on Your Refrigerator